eezstreet/SWATEliteForce/README.md

 	- Remington M870 Shotgun: Shortened shotgun that can be equipped as primary or secondary weapon (no silenced version)
 * Added new weapons (exclusive to this mod):
 	- Less Lethal M870: Beanbag shotgun available as a secondary.
+	- M870 Breaching: Technically the breaching shotgun from the original game, now as an actual weapon.
+	- M1Super90 Shotgun: Cut weapon from the original game.
+* Added 3-Packs (tactical) of the following.
+They are equivalent weight and bulk of five items:
+	- Grenades
+	- Wedges
 * Ammo Pouch:
 	- Removed.